 This post contains affiliate links which I hope you will use since they won’t cost you a penny extra yet may earn this blog a small commission.

 Kitchen Essentials in My Simple Shaker Kitchen

 Is the desire growing to tidy your home, improve its organization, and pare down a little as the promise of springtime edges near?

 Each year at this time, it happens to homebodies, and since a global pandemic made accidental homebodies out of everyone, I can only imagine how home improvement will explode this spring!

 Time to Joyfully Embrace Spring Cleaning?

 As the light outside begins to change, it is as if we see our spaces and belongings with brand new eyes.
 It suddenly feels as though the time is ripe to address our interiors in fresh ways.

 We are all different so your essentials may vary from mine (and if so, I’d love to hear about your picks).

 Downsizing Isn’t Downgrading

-This topic becomes particularly significant if you happen to be downsizing as we did almost six years ago.
-At that time, we gutted the dated kitchen we inherited here at the fixer.
+This topic becomes particularly significant if you happen to be downsizing as we did seven years ago.
+In 2015, we gutted the dated 1990s kitchen we inherited with the foreclosed fixer.